Self-Testing Graph States Permitting Bounded Classical Communication: Self-Testing Graph States Against Bounded Classical Communication

 Note that RE~\ref{def:refhex} does not depend on the communication distance $d$, which applies if the lattice is infinite.
 As soon as it is finite, the stabilizer elements change at the boundaries and break the symmetry, which gives the $d$-LHV$^\ast$ model an advantage.
 It is however possible to consider a honeycomb lattice of finite size with periodic boundary conditions, i.e., mapped onto a torus.
-The size of the torus restricts the communication distance $d$ for which theorem~\ref{theo:entire} holds.
-Lastly, we want to emphasize that the result from Theorem~\ref{theo:main} and Theorem~\ref{theo:entire} are, in general, compatible that is, for a given communication distance $d$, they can be combined to self-test certain parts of the graph entirely while others have to be measured out.
+The size of the torus restricts the communication distance $d$ for which Theorem~\ref{theo:entire} holds.
+Lastly, we want to emphasize that the result from Theorem~\ref{theo:main} and Theorem~\ref{theo:entire} are, in general, compatible that is, for a given communication distance $d$, they can be combined to self-test certain parts of the graph entirely while using the deflation method elsewhere.